n-kimberly/Chat-Bot-An-AngularJS-App/README.md

 # Unclever Bots

-### Bloc Chat is anAngularJS Project that leverages data binding between HTML, JS, and Firebase via AngularFire to provide a simple chat room service for users.
+### Unclever Bots is an AngularJS Project that leverages data binding between HTML, JS, and Firebase via AngularFire to provide a simple chat room service for users.

 [Sample Deployed at Heroku](https://unclever-bots.herokuapp.com/)